Columbia River Bridges

 Historical average month and average weekday traffic data volumes, across the Interstate Bridge (I-5) and the Glenn Jackson Bridge (I-205), collected over the period 1961 through present.
 Actual data is shown below graph.

 A good indicator of change in bi-state travel is the number of vehicle crossings over the Columbia River bridges between Washington and Oregon.
 Daily bridge traffic volumes have been recorded on the Columbia River bridges since 1961.
 The Interstate Bridge (I-5) carried approximately 33,500 vehicles a day in 1961.
 Volumes had increased to over 108,000 vehicles a day by 1980.
 With the opening of the Glenn Jackson Bridge (I-205) in late-1982, total Columbia River crossings had increased to 144,000 vehicles a day by 1985.
 By 1995, total river crossings had more than doubled compared to 1980 with 222,700 crossings.
 Glenn Jackson Bridge traffic volumes began to exceed Interstate Bridge traffic volumes on a daily basis in 1999.
-Total bridge crossings have declined twice since 1961, in 1974 (oil embargo) and 2006-2008 (recession).
-The Glenn Jackson Bridge had its first vehicle volume decline ever in 2008.
-Currently total Columbia River crossing are nearing 300,000 vehicles a day.
+Total bridge crossings have declined three times since 1961, in 1974 (oil embargo), 2006-2008 (recession), and 2020 (COVID-19 Pandemic).
+Prior to the COVID-19 Pandemic total Columbia River crossings exceeded 300,000 vehicles a day.